okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/configure-profile-enrollment-policies/main/index.md

 You can create or edit a custom profile enrollment form for progressive enrollment scenarios.
 End users are prompted for input during their next sign-in attempt if a required attribute is missing from their profile.

-Before you being, keep the following in mind:
+Before you begin, keep the following in mind:

 * The attributes added to the profile enrollment form must exist in the default user profile for Okta Universal Directory.
 Both base and custom attributes are permitted.
 See [About profile types](https://help.okta.com/okta_help.htm?type=oie&id=ext-usgp-about-profiles).
 * The User permission for each attribute must be set to Read-Write before the end user can update the attribute using the profile enrollment form.